What are human rights?

 This petition aims for every human being to have access to a nearby natural environment, not to every natural environment.
 We don't suggest that every natural environment should become accessible to every human being – natural spaces under special protection would rightly remain so.

-You can also follow us on social at: Twitter @natureisaright • Instagram @natureisahumanright • Facebook facebook.com/natureisahumanright
+You can also follow us: Twitter @natureisaright • Instagram @natureisahumanright • Facebook facebook.com/natureisahumanright